Xmetalfanx/linuxSetup/README.md

 ## Known issues

 Right now if a supported version is not detected for whatever distro you are on, the scripts will not run in a sense.
 I AM NOT including "pre-releases" or betas as "yes this release is supported" until they are finally released for good from the distro maintainer.

 This means you may be on a beta release that is not "fully official yet" and the 'is it supported or not?" check will be a "no" ... this is by design ... if it makes better sense to change this later, I am open to the idea.

 ### Some RPMs are not being signed by the devs

+- [August 2021 Update: I am not sure if this is still an issue]
   - I can not say this is the case for all apps; however, to my knowledge GitKraken and Atom (see <https://github.com/atom/atom/issues/16499> for more info on Atom) ... they recommend ignoring it ... .and it still does work I can confirm but this doesn't seem like a good idea.

 ### KDE Neon Updating Output

-- April 2020 update: I am not sure this is still an issue
+- [April 2020 update: I am not sure this is still an issue]
   - The output of the updating is not as clean as apt-get upgrade or apt upgrade ... not sure if I can really do anything as that is on the way they upgrade via the CLI and has nothing to do with my scripts

 ### MakeMKV Compiling

 not sure this is an issue but IF something ever goes wrong (this is sort of a note-to-self)... check out [This commit](https://github.com/Xmetalfanx/linuxSetup/commit/58b1a2bb2e11817ffc01f8f645a5323ed4430602)

-### XnviewMP AppImage issues
+### XNViewMP AppImage issues

 - [My Issue](https://github.com/Xmetalfanx/linuxSetup/issues/130)